collabamigo/frontend/README.md

-# CollabConnect
+# CollabAmigo
-CollabConnect is a platform to learn and grow.
+CollabAmigo is a platform to learn and grow.
 It's built using a React frontend and Django Backend.
 This repository contains the code for the frontend.

 ## Technologies used